quixio/quix-streams/docs/advanced/consuming-multiple-topics.md

 The `Application` will track all `SDF`s generated this way and will execute all of them when `Application.run()` is called.

+Note that you cannot use the same topic in multiple `SDF`s.

 ## `StreamingDatFrame` Usage